vrutkovs/dockerbrno-ansible-container/slides.md

 ---
 title: Build process

+ - `ansible-container build` creates a build container:
- - Creates `ansible_ansible-container` and `ansible_<service name>` containers
+   "ansible_ansible-container" and containers for services:
- - `ansible-container` connects to service containers
+   "ansible_<service name\>"
+ - Build container adds service container to the inventory
- - Runs the playbook
+ - Build container runs the playbook
- - Commits the resulting images
+ - The result is committed and the images are exported
- - Can flatten the image in one layer
+ - The image can be 'flattened' into a single layer

 ---
 title: Build log